dyng/polling/README.md

 }
 ```

-You can see that **number of lines is reduced to 70%**, and the latter code is more clean, easier to read.
+You can see **the code is reduced to 70%**, and more clear, easier to read.

 The power of Polling is even more than above example.
 Many builtin `StopStrategy` and `WaitStrategy` are available out of box, with them you can do *random waiting*, *fibonacci waiting*, *stop after a given period*, etc.

 ## Feature

-- Zero Dependency!
+- No Dependency!
-- Polling in given Thread/ExecutorService
+- Flexible polling either in current Thread or a dedicated Thread/ExecutorService.
-- Java 1.7+ supported
+- Java 1.7+ supported.

 # How To Install